 If you’re ceremony is indoors, then you’ll probably want to ensure your wedding happens at the height of the sun so that you can make the most of the natural light streaming through the windows.
 Therefore, 1pm-3pm is ideal!

 On an average wedding day, you’re going to have many different components: getting ready, the ceremony, the drinks reception, family photos, couple shoot, dinner, speeches, and dancing.
 Therefore, when figuring out your timeline, it’s a good idea to think about where everything else will lie too, so that you can pace things appropriately.

 The later your ceremony is, the more rushed things will be.
 For example, a 4pm ceremony would mean a very leisurely getting ready, followed by a hectic 3-5 hour window of ceremony, drinks reception, family photos, couple shoot, dinner, and speeches before your DJ/band starts.

-On the other hand, if your ceremony is too early, you risk having your guests waiting around for hours in-between ‘events’.
+On the other hand, if your ceremony is too early, you risk having your guests waiting around for hours in-between the formal stuff.
 I’ve been to weddings with early ceremonies and then a huge gap before the meal, resulting in hungry guests hovering around the kitchen doors, like vultures, waiting for canapés.

 So what exactly is the best time?

 From my perspective as a videographer, a ceremony starting between 1pm-2pm is the ideal time, as it means the least amount of rushing (and therefore adequate time to make sure I’m prepared and have all my gear set up for each event throughout the day).
 There’s plenty of time in the morning for you and your groomsmen/bridesmaids to get ready, and for your guests to travel down and arrive in time.
 Additionally, there’s plenty of remaining daylight for photos and your couple shoot (regardless of the time of year), and plenty of time for the rest of your scheduled events, without guests having to wait around for hours.